jython/book/sandbox/functions.rst

         def f():
             print "or another"

-However, regardless of when and where the definition occurs, including its variants as above, it will be compiled into a function object at the same time as the rest of the module or script that the function is defined in.
+Please note, regardless of when and where the definition occurs, including its variants as above, the function definition will be compiled into a function object at the same time as the rest of the module or script that the function is defined in.

 Naming the Function
 ~~~~~~~~~~~~~~~~~~~